Bloomington Edge

 The Bloomington Edge was a professional indoor football team based in Bloomington, Illinois.
 While it was in operation, the team hosted home games at Grossinger Motors Arena.
 Originally named the Bloomington Extreme, the team was a member of United Indoor Football (UIF), and joined the Indoor Football League (IFL) in 2009 during the UIF and Intense Football League merger.
 They left the IFL for the Champions Professional Indoor Football League (CPIFL) in 2013, and in 2015 the CPIFL merged with the Lone Star Football League (LSFL) to create Champions Indoor Football (CIF), where Bloomington did not follow and joined X-League Indoor Football (X-League).
 Following the 2015 season the Edge joined the CIF.
 The Edge then announced it had rejoined the IFL for the 2018 season, but a court ruling prevented the team from joining the league until 2019, however, they were not included in that season's schedule.

-An ownership group headed by Shane Wells announced they had bought the Edge and planned on joining the American Arena League for the 2020 season, but lost out on the lease to the arena to another tenant.